JustinGottliebEngineering/manufacturing_test_runner/README.md

 * `execution_error`
 * `complete`

-This design allows the interface to remain responsive while a long-running manufacturing procedure is active.
+This architecture keeps the interface responsive while a long-running manufacturing procedure is active.

-## Abort and Cleanup Behavior
+## Abort Behavior

 An active procedure can receive an abort request from the browser.

 Procedure delays are divided into short intervals so abort requests can be detected promptly.

-When an abort occurs, the procedure returns an `ABORTED` result and still executes its cleanup logic.
+When an abort occurs:

+1. The browser submits an abort request.
+2. The live run manager forwards the request to the active procedure.
+3. The procedure detects the abort during a pause or checkpoint.
+4. The result status becomes `ABORTED`.
+5. Cleanup still runs.
+6. The completed result is stored in history.

+## Cleanup Behavior

-Cleanup behavior is also applied after:
+Cleanup is performed after:

 * Passing procedures
 * Failed limit evaluations
-* Communication errors
+* Communication failures
 * Instrument configuration errors
+* Abort requests
 * Unexpected exceptions

 This models an important manufacturing-test requirement: equipment and communication resources must not remain active after an interrupted or unsuccessful test.

+Examples include:

+* Disabling power-supply output
+* Disconnecting the power supply
+* Disabling frequency-counter input
+* Disconnecting the frequency counter
+* Closing the simulated serial connection

 ## Persistent Test History